jeremyandrews/argus/memory-bank/activeContext.md

 We've fixed and enhanced the entity extraction system to properly populate entity tables, which are essential for entity-based article matching.

 Recently identified and fixed:
+- ✅ Fixed a JSON schema mismatch issue in the LLM client that was causing entity extraction to fail
+- ✅ Implemented a new `JsonSchemaType` enum to properly handle different JSON response formats
+- ✅ Added proper schema definition for entity extraction responses
+- ✅ Enhanced the LLM parameter system to specify which JSON schema to use
 - ✅ Fixed entity extraction in analysis_worker.rs to properly use JSON mode with the LLM
 - ✅ Replaced direct LLM calls with proper calls to the extract_entities function
 - ✅ Added better error handling and logging for entity extraction